John Force: 2020

-He was the runner-up at the season opener in Pomona California but after 2 events he & his teams didn't run again in the 2020 season due to the COVID-19 pandemic but would in the following year.
+He was the runner-up at the season opener in Pomona California but after 2 events him & his teams didn't run again in the 2020 season due to the COVID-19 pandemic but would return in the following year.

 2021

 In his return after missing most of the previous year because of the COVID-19 pandemic he won 3 events.
 He won at the Charlotte 4 Wide, Epping, & Topeka events.
 At Dallas for the first time since 2018 John Force was set on fire in a crash that echoed his win in 1996 where his Castrol car caught fire at this track.

 2022

 He gained a win of the season at the 4-Wide Nationals in Charlotte, NC.